1Tuts/hannanensemble-ciw20-project/README.md

 ### All rights reserved ###
 The [Hanan-Ensemble](http://) code and website is released under a MIT License.

-Produced by 1schools students network (summer 2012)
+Produced by 1schools students network (Autumn 2012)